aahmadf123/DeepFlyer/docs/integration/team_overview.md

 ## P3O RL System (My Implementation)

-### P3O State Processing for MVP
+### P3O State Processing
-The MVP uses the 8D observation space detailed above, with all values normalized to ensure stable learning.
+The system uses the 8D observation space detailed above, with all values normalized to ensure stable learning.
 The P3O algorithm processes these features to make flight decisions for the single-hoop round-trip navigation task.

 ### Action Space Design
-I'm using the continuous 4D action space detailed above that gives the drone fine-grained control while remaining intuitive for the MVP round-trip navigation.
+I'm using the continuous 4D action space detailed above that gives the drone fine-grained control while remaining intuitive for the round-trip navigation.

 **Action Translation Logic:**
 - Actions are smoothed to prevent jerky movements that could destabilize the drone